An SDP Relaxation for the Sparse Integer Least Squares Problem: Consequences for linear data models

-\sbsbsctn{A data model with low coherence for the integer sparse recovery problem} In this section, we show that \eqref{prob SDP} can solve the integer sparse recovery problem also under some data models with low coherence.
+In this section, we show that \ref{prob SDP'} can solve the integer sparse recovery problem also under some low coherence data models.
 Here, we focus on the following data model, which is a generalized version of the model studied in~\cite{reeves2019all}.

 \begin{model} Assume that \eqref{linear model} holds, where the input matrix $M$ consist of i.i.d.~random entries drawn from $\sg(1)$, the ground truth vector is $z^* = $, with $a \in \{\pm1\}^\sigma$, and the noise vector $\epsilon$ is centered and is sub-Gaussian independent of $M$, with $\epsilon_i \stackrel{\text{i.i.d.}}{\sim} \sg(\varrho^2)$. \end{model}